sense-finance/passive-point-selling/README.md

 *   **Proportional Distribution**: Proceeds are distributed fairly based on each user's contribution.
 *   **Access Control**: `setUserPreferences` requires wallet ownership, while `executePointSale` and fee configuration are restricted to the contract owner.
 *   **External Dependencies**: Relies on a specified `IPointTokenizationVault` for claims and an implementation-specific swap venue (e.g., Uniswap V3 Router in `UniswapV3PointSellingController`).
 The security of these external components is critical.
 *   **Single Owner Assumption**: If a user does not specify a recipient, the system assumes their `rumpelWallet` has a single owner.
-Multi-owner wallets must specify a recipient explicitly to avoid transaction reverts.
+Multi-owner wallets must specify a recipient explicitly to avoid not being included in the batch.